Dialectical Behavioral Therapy (DBT) Skills Groups for High Schoolers

 Has your teen…

-- Express a feeling of hopelessness or concern about having nothing to look forward to in life
+- Expressed a feeling of hopelessness or concern about having nothing to look forward to in life

 - Been avoiding emotions by turning to self-harm, substance abuse, or shutting down